prototbh/fnp-docs/README.md

 ### Generating Device auth (mainly used for bots)

-To generate exchange code, send a `GET` request to the following URL:
+To generate device auth, send a `GET` request to the following URL:

 URL: https://fnp-ka4a.onrender.com/device-auth-get